This post may contain affiliate links. Please read our disclosure policy.

 - 1 tbsp coconut aminos or to taste

-- 1 tsp Takii shiitake mushroom seasoning optional
+- 1 tsp Takii shiitake mushroom seasoning or chicken bouillon, dashi powder

 - 2 bulbs spring onions (scallions) diced